sdat2/seager19/README.md

     python src/main.py name=it_1 coup.iterations=1 coup.c_d=2.25e-3 wandb=false
 ```

-To look at the commands to relicate the paper figures, see `replicate.md`.
+To look at the commands to replicate the paper figures, see `replicate.md`.

-## Other handy commands for development of repo
+## Other handy commands for development of repository

 ### Make a notebook with helpful magic functions for dark mode

 ```bash

     make notebook name=your-notebook-name
 ```

 ### New python script